Jackson-McClean/SMP_Computing_Final/README.md

-# A Fungus Among Us: Retrospective Fungi in Maryland's Computational Survey of Chtrid
+# A Fungus Among Us: Retrospective Fungi in Maryland's Computational Survey of Chytrid

 ## Jackson McClean